awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/control-access-using-iam.md

  You can also use placeholder variables when you specify conditions\.
 For example, you can grant an IAM user permission to access a resource only if it is tagged with their IAM user name\.
 For more information, see [IAM Policy Elements: Variables and Tags](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_variables.html) in the *IAM User Guide*\.

 Amazon EC2 Auto Scaling defines its own set of condition keys and also supports using some global condition keys\.
-To see all AWS global condition keys, see [AWS Global Condition Context Keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html) in the *IAM User Guide*\.
+To see all AWS global condition keys, see [AWS global condition context keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html) in the *IAM User Guide*\.

 The following condition keys are specific to Amazon EC2 Auto Scaling:
 + `autoscaling:ImageId`